CWempe/Thermostat-Controller/README.md

 You can find some example configuration files in the openhab folder.

-You basicly need an item for the relay and an item for the temperature sensor.
+You basically need an item for the relay and an item for the temperature sensor.
 To make use of some smart automation rules and manual override you might want to configure some virtual items.
 If you have any windows or door contacts connected to your smart home you also might want to turn the thermostat off while you let some fresh air in.